VirtualWatershed/vw-py/doc/source/watershed.rst

 Virtual Watershed Adaptor
 =========================

-The ``vw_adaptor`` module is designed as a general interface for any model or modeling framework, such as ISNOBAL or CSDMS.
+The ``adaptors.watershed`` module is designed as a general interface for any model or modeling framework, such as ISNOBAL or CSDMS.

 VWClient: User Interface to the Virtual Watershed
 `````````````````````````````````````````````````